Learn To Row

 Where is the course held?

-The indoor sessions will be at:
+Indoor and water sessions will be at:

 Poplar, Blackwall and District Rowing Club (PBDRC),